Robotic process automation in healthcare implementation is significant time-saving.

 prior authorization

-Yes, prior authorization is the most painful RCM process and it takes most of the manual hours and reduces productivity by 10%.
-A prior authorization request needs verification of patient benefits, patient history, and whether a particular service needs authorization or not, this process takes around 1-2 hours per patient.
-Imagine a healthcare system or hospital with 100 patients a day of which 50 patients need authorization for the services to be paid.
-It takes 50-100 manual hours to file authorization applications.
-RPA bots will complete this task in 8 minutes flat and will complete the application and automatically submit it to the payer web portals leaving your staff to monitor only the correspondence or letter received from the insurance companies.
+Yes, prior authorization is one of the most challenging RCM processes, consuming significant manual hours and reducing productivity by 10%.
+It requires verifying patient benefits, reviewing patient history, and determining whether a service needs authorization, which typically takes 1-2 hours per patient.
+For a healthcare system or hospital handling 100 patients daily, with 50 requiring authorization, this process can demand 50-100 manual hours.
+With healthcare automation, RPA bots can complete this task in just 8 minutes, automatically filing and submitting applications to payer web portals, allowing your staff to focus solely on monitoring correspondence or letters from insurance companies.

 Patient eligibility and benefits verification

-The next most time-consuming RCM process there is.
-It’s not only verification of eligibility and benefits, but it’s also identifying any TPA, IPA, Workers comp, or auto liability for the injury or illness the patient has visited the doctor.
+The next highly time-consuming RCM process involves not only verifying eligibility and benefits but also identifying any TPA, IPA, workers’ compensation, or auto liability related to the patient’s injury or illness.
+RCM automation can streamline these tasks, saving significant time and effort.
 But, also verifying covered services, limitations of any, and other plan coverages like secondary or HMOs.
 It takes almost 30 minutes to an hour to completely check the patient information, sometimes it gets even more difficult when the patient’s insurance information is incorrect.
 Incorporating robotic process automation for eligibility and benefits verification will eliminate the burden of manually searching various resources and insurance web portals.
 RPA bots will take 1-2 minutes to obtain the necessary information required for your provider and keep the eligibility status up to date in your EHR, so when a patient returns for another visit there is no hassle in educating the patient about their benefits.

 Patient appointment scheduling and registration